rubenjmunoz/advanced-r-programming-5/README.md

 print(result.data.frame)
 ```

-For this call, the response looks like this
+For this call, the response looks like this:

 ```r
 > head(result.data.frame)